datagrok/subcommander/README.md

 easy way to determine the location of the root directory of the current context/project/checkout/virtualenv you are working with.

-Subcommander attempts to provide a simple way to encapsulate these patterns, so you can get your piles of disparate scripts organized.
+Subcommander attempts to provide a simple convention-based way to encapsulate these patterns, so you can get your piles of disparate scripts organized.
 It intends to be **language agnostic**: all sub-commands and context files may be implemented in any number of languages.
-Subcommander itself happens to be implemented in shell script, but this should make no difference to the user.
-The author plans to re-implement in both Python and C.
+Subcommander itself happens to be implemented in Python, but this should make no difference to the user.
+The author plans to re-implement the same functionality in C.

 ## Install